KDCinfo/snippets/kd_recall.md

 - Customize widgets colors and shapes, and download your theme.dart file.

 In summary, although finding this theming approach is a significant bonus for the app as a whole, I will need to spend some time to complete the theme's integration, as well as developing out all the resulting action items.

+> 9/26 [_]

+- Day trip to Sacramento.

+- Still not yet processed the application and effects of the new theming system.

+Between refactoring the app's entire theme, adding custom preset themes back into development, and today's day trip, the pilot app's delivery has shifted to mid-October.